Premature Rupture of the Membranes

 Different caregivers have different protocols for treating PROM.
 Some will recommend that you go to the hospital right away while others will suggest that you stay home for a while.
 Some caregivers feel it is important to give antibiotics within 12 hours of the waters breaking, others are comfortable waiting up to 48 hours.
 Be sure you understand how your caregiver expects to handle this possibility.

 Because of the link between vaginal exams, internal monitors and cervical ripening agents to increased risk of infection, your caregiver will probably recommend as few vaginal exams as possible.
-You may also be limited in options for inducing or augmenting labor and for monitoring if that should become necessary.
+You may also be limited in options for inducing or augmenting labor if that should become necessary.
+Ask your caregiver what options are still available, and how an induction would be expected to proceed.

 Enkin, Keirse, Nilson, Crowther, Duley, Hodnett and Hofmeyr.
 A guide to effective care in pregnancy and childbirth Third Edition.
 2000.
 Oxford: Oxford University Press.